wiard/punkbank/docs/usecases.md

 ## 1. Unique connections in a Matrix with verticals of 21.000.000 BRc20-tokens each

 The use of a 3x3 Matrix to have all possible connections is a very viable one.
-Especially when on each square in The Matrix of punkbank.bitmap is stacked with a 21.000.000 BRC20-tokens to be minted out.
+Especially when on each square in The Matrix of punkbank.bitmap is a stack of 21.000.000 BRC20-tokens to be minted out.
 The $ECH token will be the oil that greases the Motor of this research-endeavor.
 Everyone can join and add functionality as she or he likes.
 Let Serendipity and Relative Chaos prevail.
 As you can see from the picture underneath: a world can be projected on a simple Matrix.